Why is this medication prescribed?

 How should this medicine be used?

 The combination of lumacaftor and ivacaftor comes as a tablet and as granules to take by mouth.
-It is usually taken with fatty foods twice a day, 12 hours apart.
+Take with fatty foods twice a day, 12 hours apart.
 Take lumacaftor and ivacaftor at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take lumacaftor and ivacaftor exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 To prepare a dose of lumacaftor and ivacaftor granules, mix the entire packet of granules in 1 teaspoon (5 mL) of a soft food or liquid (cold or at room temperature) such as yogurt, applesauce, pudding, milk, or juice.
-Take the entire mixture within 1 hour of mixing the granules with food or a liquid.
+Take the mixture within 1 hour of mixing the granules with food or a liquid.

 Take lumacaftor and ivacaftor with fatty foods such as eggs, avocados, nuts, butter, peanut butter, cheese pizza, whole milk and other whole milk products such as cheese and full fat yogurt.
 Talk to your doctor about other fatty foods to eat with lumacaftor and ivacaftor.